JorgeFigueroa-1/nyc-schools-analysis/database_queries/readme.md

-# 🧠 Day 3 – SQL via Python: NYC School Data Exploration
+# 🧠 SQL via Python: NYC School Data Exploration

 Welcome to **Day 3**!
 Today, you’ll learn to run SQL queries from within Python — a powerful combo for analysis, automation, and real-world workflows at Webeet.